-The Aber Suzuki Centre hosts two weeks of programming - July 19-25, 2020 and July 26-August 1, 2020.
+The Aber Suzuki Centre hosts two weeks of programming - July 18-24, 2021 and July 25-July 31, 2021.
 Violinists and cellists may attend either week.
 Violists attend the second week.
 Students in the one-week chamber program attend the second week.
 See the web site for details and registration.

 Interlochen Summer Arts Camp is a well-regarded program located in northwest Michigan, USA.
 String students may participate in one of several programs based on age and interest level.